chaminator-lab/airgeddon-captive-portal/README.md

 Once that is done go to the html file and change the action tag of the login form to point to check.htm .

-# CHECK.HTM  is where the bash magic happends \
+# CHECK.HTM  is where the bash magic happens.
-Now you need the check.htm , for a simple attack like the one here you can copy the default check.htm file in /tmp/www/ to another directory and modify it.\
+Now you need the check.htm file , for a simple attack like the one here you can copy the default check.htm file in /tmp/www/ to another directory and modify it.\